MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/extend.md

 ## Data definitions

-The data definitions section provides information on list of entities, their data attributes, and the areas of the solution where they are used.
+The data definitions section provides information on list of entities, data attributes, and the areas of the solution where they are used.
 System-generated attributes such as **Created On**, **Modified On** are not displayed.

 ### Area